feincms/feincms3-cookiecontrol/README.rst

 Hiding the modify button
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The presentation of the panel is a fixed banner at the bottom of the
-viewport.
-Once any cookies have been accepted (essential cookies have to be
-accepted, e.g. the CSRF cookie) the banner is replaced by a single button which
-allows showing the control panel again.

-You may want to suppress the button on some pages, for example on all pages
+You may want to suppress the button to modify the consent on some pages, for
-except for the privacy policy.

-A good way to achieve this follows.
+example on all pages except for the privacy policy.
+A good way to achieve this
+follows.

 Let's assume you're using page types as described in the feincms3 templates and
 regions guide.
 Let's also assume that your privacy policy page uses the